 Custom-made orthotics do not have any contraindications as such.
-That being said, to avoid any pain, maximize their effectiveness, and ensure optimal orthopedic treatment for patients, it is essential to consider certain criteria.
+However, to avoid pain and ensure the best orthopedic treatment, certain criteria must be respected.

 Can a patient stop wearing their 3D orthotics?